mrmanc/mrmanc.github.io/_posts/2014-03-17-using-osx-at-work-behind-a-proxy.md

 ---
 layout: post
-title: Surviving OSX in a corporate environment
+title: Using OSX at work behind a proxy
 categories:
 - posts
 - osx